 Oil and gas rotary drill operators include roustabouts, derrick operators, service unit operators, and rotary drill operators.
 Roustabouts typically do the following:

 Rotary drill operators, also known as drillers, typically do the following:

 Rotary drilling crews do most of their work in oil fields.

-The typical level of education required for entry into oil and gas occupations is less than a high school diploma.
-However, some employers prefer to hire graduates of high school vocational programs in which students learn such skills as basic mechanics, welding, and heavy equipment operations.
+The typical level of education required for entry into oil and gas occupations is a high school diploma.
+Some employers prefer to hire graduates of high school vocational programs in which students learn such skills as basic mechanics, welding, and heavy equipment operations.